Enrollment and Support

 Further details can be found in our Academic Affairs policy AA111.

 Under the ADAAA, pregnancy and childbirth are not considered qualifying disabilities.
 Please provide documentation that shows the need for necessary medical accommodations based on temporary impairment or complication from childbirth that substantially limits one or more major life activities.
-Supporting medical documentation must show that there is a legitimate medical need for temporary accommodations (e.g., excused absences to attend medically necessary doctor’s appointments, bed rest, etc.).
+Supporting medical documentation must show that there is a legitimate medical need for temporary accommodations (e.g., excused absences to attend medically necessary doctor’s appointments, bed rest, etc.)

-Furthermore, if you must miss class to give birth, you may also need to provide verification to our office or your course department of the date of birth, along with the name of the course(s) missed to be excused from those courses when that time comes.
+If you must miss class to give birth, you may also need to provide verification to our office or your course department of the date of birth, along with the name of the course(s) missed to be excused from those courses when that time comes.
 You can do this through our office or provide documentation directly to your course department and/or instructors.

 Resources Outlining Special Provisions for Pregnant and Parenting Students